 Building on last year’s hugely successful inaugural event, where over 4,000 visitors visited the fair, already there is palpable excitement and positivity from the 29 exhibitors taking part.
 The fair is to be staged over four days and has been enlarged to accommodate extra stands.
 All the initial exhibitors have rebooked and the seven new dealers exhibiting are Andrew Dando, Freshfords Fine Antiques, Hallbakker, Elizabeth Harvey-Lee, Kinghams Art Pottery Ltd, Kyffin Gallery, Stuart Boyd and Spencer-Churchill Designs Ltd. The addition of the fair has significantly enhanced the profile of The Cotswold Art & Antique Dealers’ Association (CADA) and the membership has grown to 47 quality dealers.
 Blenheim Palace is the ‘perfect fit’ to host the fair and it provides a unique experience for the visitor and consolidates the Cotswolds as the antiques centre for the scholar, the collector and the interior designer.
 Everything is for sale with prices ranging from £100 to £150,000.

 The fair takes place in the stunning settings of The Orangery and Campaign Rooms which overlook the Italian Garden at Blenheim.
-The very best of every discipline is showcased creating a rich tapestry of history and culture including clocks and barometers, early needlework and antique boxes, garden ornaments and statuary, jewellery, silver and glass, carpets and textiles in addition to all kinds of fine furniture and decorative items, Oriental and English ceramics, fine art and much more.
+The very best of every discipline is sWalnut armchair: One of a pair of early 18th century walnut armchairs with contemporary needleworkhowcased creating a rich tapestry of history and culture including clocks and barometers, early needlework and antique boxes, garden ornaments and statuary, jewellery, silver and glass, carpets and textiles in addition to all kinds of fine furniture and decorative items, Oriental and English ceramics, fine art and much more.

 Highlights within the fair include a couple with a Blenheim connection such as an exquisite early 19th century silk embroidery of Britannia mourning the death of Nelson from Witney Antiques.
 Distinguished visitors were sometimes received by the Duke of Marlborough but on the occasion when Horatio Nelson visited Blenheim Palace in 1802 with Lord and Lady Hamilton, the 4th Duke refused to receive him and greatly offended Nelson by sending out his refreshments into the park and not the palace.
 John Howard at Heritage has sourced a dish from the very rare ‘Foliage Border Series’ which carries a transfer mark on the back ‘Blenheim Oxfordshire’, dated around 1820 and with a price tag of £750.